 What is neck pain?

-Neck pain is a common medical condition.
-It is usually temporary.
-It lasts about one to two weeks.
-Neck pain is often caused by a muscle strain.
+Neck pain can be caused by many different illnesses or conditions.
+It may be caused by a muscle strain.
 A less common cause of neck pain is swollen glands reacting to a viral or other infection.
 Monitor your child’s pain closely.
 Persistent or worsening neck pain can be a sign of a more serious problem.

 Signs and symptoms

-If your child has a stiff neck, she may find it difficult to touch her chest with her chin.
+If your child has a stiff neck, they may find it difficult to touch their chest with their chin.
 A stiff neck and a fever may be early signs of meningitis.

-In general, neck pain is caused by a muscle strain.
+Neck pain is most often caused by a muscle strain.
 Your child may have strained her neck by sleeping awkwardly or turning her head quickly.
 She may have been sitting in front of the computer for long periods of time, playing sports, or doing other activities.

 If your child injured her neck in a car accident, trampoline fall, high-impact activity or other serious accident, call 911 right away.

-Give your child acetaminophen or ibuprofen as directed by your child’s doctor until she goes 24 hours without any pain.
+Give your child acetaminophen or ibuprofen as directed by your child’s doctor until they go 24 hours without any pain.

 Apply a hot water bottle or heating pad to your child’s neck for 20 minutes.
 This will help relieve muscle spasm.
 Repeat this up to six times daily if needed.

-Instead of using a pillow, have your child sleep with a “soft collar” or a rolled towel around her neck.
-This will stop her head from moving too much when she is sleeping.
+Instead of using a pillow, have your child sleep with a “soft collar” or a rolled towel around their neck.
+This will stop their head from moving too much when they are sleeping.
 A “bean-bag” or buck-wheat filled pillow may also help.

-Your child should avoid any neck exercises or physical activity until she is feeling better.
-Impact or high-risk sports should be avoided until she can move her neck without pain.
+Your child should avoid any neck exercises or physical activity until they are feeling better.
+Impact or high-risk sports should be avoided until they can move their neck without pain.

-Encourage your child to stretch the muscles in her neck before any physical activity.
+Encourage your child to stretch the muscles in their neck before any physical activity.
 Helpful exercises include:

 Do not apply any resistance to the head during these exercises.